-Xarelto is a brand name for the drug rivaroxaban.
-Medicare covers the cost of the prescription medication, under certain conditions.
+Rivaroxaban is the generic name for Xarelto.
+Medicare covers the cost of the prescription medication, including Xarelto, under certain conditions.

 A person must be enrolled in a Medicare Part D prescription drug plan or a Medicare Advantage plan that includes prescription drug coverage to get costs covered.